-- 17. IRENA continues to disseminate best practices in long-term planning and modelling to represent high shares of VRE, as highlighted from the Agency's project "Addressing Variable Renewable Energy in Long-term Energy Planning" (AVRIL).
-AVRIL material provided the basis for two expert regional planning workshops carried out in Central Asia and MENA regions in 2019, in support of IRENA's regional action agendas.
-Translation of the 2017 AVRIL report to Japanese was provided by the Ministry of Environment of the Government of Japan to facilitate further dissemination.
-AVRIL material continues to be updated. - 18.
-IRENA also continues to translate its analysis into consumable information for its stakeholders through, in part, contributing to and participating in energy planning partnership fora.
-This format fosters exchange of experiences and maximises synergies among planning entities.
-For example, the Agency's role as the operating agent of the Clean Energy Ministerial (CEM) Campaign on 'Long-term Energy Scenarios for Clean Energy Transition' (LTES campaign) has led to a broadened community where Campaign Members from 11 countries3 and seven technical partners4 discuss and exchange best practices in long-term energy scenario planning in the context of the clean energy transition.
-These discussions took place during dedicated sessions at over 20 events in 2018-2019 for example, the CEM10 meeting in Vancouver and the International LTES Forum at the BETD in Berlin which together have reached over 400 expert attendees.
-To expand engagement beyond CEM countries, IRENA launched a 'Long-term Energy Scenarios Network' (LTES-Net) to support exchange of best practice.
+25. IRENA continues to disseminate best practices in long-term planning and modelling to represent high shares of VRE, as highlighted by the Agency's project 'Addressing Variable Renewable Energy in Long-term Energy Planning' (AVRIL).
+AVRIL material provided the basis entities.
+For example, the Agency's role as the operating agent of the CEM Campaign on 'Longterm Energy Scenarios for Clean Energy Transition' (LTES campaign) has led to a broadened community where Campaign Members from 12 countries3 and seven technical partners4 discuss and exchange best practices in long-term energy scenario planning in the context of the clean energy transition.
+These discussions took place during dedicated sessions at over 20 events in 2018-2019 - for example, the CEM10 meeting in Vancouver and the International LTES Forum at the BETD in Berlin - reaching over 400 experts.
+Highlights from the first 12 months of activities were published in May 2019.
+To expand engagement beyond CEM countries, IRENA launched a 'Long-term Energy Scenarios Network' (LTES-Net) to support exchange of best practices.
 A voluntary contribution from the Government of Germany has supported IRENA's contribution to the CEM Campaign in 2018.
 The current work, including the LTES-Net, is supported by a voluntary contribution from the Government of Denmark.